beatgammit/crc32/README.md

 CRC means 'Cyclic Redundancy Check' and is a way to checksum data.
 It is a simple algorithm based on polynomials and is used in such projects as gzip.

-This module only works with UTF-8 strings.
+This module only works with UTF-8 strings, and is meant to be able to work on node and in the browser.

 Install
 =======